 I learned a lot about marriage from the PCT.
 I learned that time together is precious and that time away from phones is just better.
 I learned to slow down a little, to accept help, to offer more grace.
 And I learned how conflicting it can feel to support your partner’s dreams while still fighting for your own.

-A year later, I’m still processing it all.
+I’m still processing it all.
 It’s not something that can be neatly packaged and tied up with a bow.
-It feels impossible to quantify how this experience changed our marriage, especially since we are just now beginning to piece our life back together.
+It feels impossible to quantify how this experience changed our marriage, especially since we are just now beginning to piece our lives back together.
 But I can say that we have an unspoken understanding of each other, one that developed in part from extended time together outside of society, but more so it is the result of weathering many changes together, trusting each other, and learning how to make space for each other’s big, big dreams.
 The risks we took by choosing this winding path—both for our relationship and for the course of our life—were worth it because I can say we are really living.
 Being open to life’s many possibilities and surprises is not something that comes completely naturally to me; rather, it’s the pleasant outcome of taking a chance and going off-script.

-If you and your partner are considering a thru-hike and want to know more, you can read Liz & Adam’s daily journal, Mountains and Mantras.
+If you and your partner are considering a thru-hike and want to know more, you can read Liz and Adam’s journal, Mountains and Mantras.